tgfrerer/island/README.md

 Island should run out of the box on a modern Linux system with a current Vulkan SDK installed.

+## Depencencies

+Island depends on a baseline of common development tools: CMake, gcc, git

 ## Install Vulkan SDK

 ### Current Vulkan SDK >= `1.1.92.0`